LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      post-baccalaureate work still in sealed envelopes sent from the academic institution. **Do not open such envelopes yourself**.
      If you do not have
-     easy access to the sealed official documents, you can initially submit copies for a conditional admission.
+     easy access to the sealed official documents, you can *initially* submit copies for a *conditional* admission.
-     Students with transcripts issued by International universities or colleges must be evaluated by an outside evaluator for GPA calculation and determining if the degree is equivalent to an American Bachelor's degree:
+#.
+Students with transcripts issued by International universities or colleges
+     must be *evaluated* by an outside evaluator for GPA calculation and determining if the degree is equivalent to an American Bachelor's degree:
      Applicants may send international transcripts for a general evaluation with **Grade Average** to `ECE <https://www.ece.org/>`_
-     for basic international evaluation and *allow 4-6 weeks* for them to evaluate transcripts and get the results to Loyola.
+     for international evaluation and *allow 4-6 weeks* for them to evaluate transcripts and get the results to Loyola.
      `Educational-Perspectives <http://edperspective.org/>`_
      can also be used as an alternative to ECE.
 No other transcript evaluation